manuj-rai/Gen.AI/Backend/README.md

 # Portfolio Q&A Backend API

 A Flask-based backend API that provides Q&A capabilities about your portfolio using AI.
-It scrapes your portfolio website and uses your resume PDF to answer questions about you.
+It scrapes your portfolio website and ingests the structured `portfolio_data.xml` file to answer questions about you.

 ## 🚀 Local Setup & Running